2022-fall-comp-880/project-prakhyat-sujan/REPORT.md

      umpire or not.

 ## Questions
-1.Who are the players with right arm medium as bowling skill from player id 1-100?
+* Who are the players with right arm medium as bowling skill from player id 1-100?
-2.How many right-hand and left-hand batsman in each country?
+* How many right-hand and left-hand batsman in each country?
-3. Who are the Indian players with no bowling skills?
+* Who are the Indian players with no bowling skills?
-4. Name the players and country with batting skill right hand and bowling skill as right arm off-break born between 1980-1990?
+* Name the players and country with batting skill right hand and bowling skill as right arm off-break born between 1980-1990?

 ## 2. Approach: